Meeting some guys who love shoes more than I love anything.

 How did you sleep?

-I sat on the floor with a pillow.
+I was sat on the floor with a pillow.
 I didn’t sleep.
 It was a bit rough.

 Where did you piss during the night?